 Candidates will be selected on the basis of their assessed capacity to successfully complete a programme at the doctoral level.
-In the ranking and selection of the candidates, special attention will be paid to previous studies, especially to the quality of independently documented research or development projects completed in previous studies especially at Master's level and to work experience with relevance to doctoral studies.
-Special consideration is also given to proposed research area and its relevance to the departmental research profile, the degree to which it matches the department's supervision capacity and the candidates' intention to be present and participate in the departmental research environment.
+In the ranking and selection of the candidates, special attention will be paid to previous study records, the quality of previously performed research or development work, especially at Master's level.
+Special consideration will also be given to the candidates proposed research area, supervision capacity and to the candidates' intention to be present and participate in the research environment.